Add-ons

 For production environments, clients should create a custom authorization interface by directly using the /authorizer

-- Authorization status and URL — Returns the user’s authorization status and, if not authorized, an authorization URL to start the process.
+- Authorization status and URL — Returns the user’s authorization status and, if the user is not authorized, an authorization URL to start the process.

 More information is available in the API documentation.